Damian1603/homepage/README.md

 ## Description

 My first project is a basic website with information about me.
 I used some HTML tags and styled it with CSS.
-I also added a button that changes the background color, all to practice the possibilities of JS.
+I also added a button that changes the background color, to practice the possibilities of JS.

 ## Demo